Child/Infant Car Seats

 Car Seat Safety Related Facts

-- Child safety seats when used correctly in the second row are at least 60 percent effective in preventing fatalities.
+- When child safety seats are used correctly in the second row, prevention in fatalities are 60 percent more effective.

-- All 50 States, the District of Columbia, and Puerto Rico have laws requiring children to be restrained in child restraints in motor vehicles.
+- All 50 States, the District of Columbia, and Puerto Rico have laws requiring children to be restrained in child safety seats in motor vehicles.

 - Failure to read and follow the child safety seat instructions, in addition to vehicle owner manual instructions regarding installation, could result in serious injury or death as a result of a failure of the child safety seat to be securely or properly restrained.